Ian Happ Preview, Player Props: Cubs vs. Diamondbacks

-On Saturday, Ian Happ (.250 batting average in his past 10 games, with four doubles, a home run, six walks and eight RBI) and the Chicago Cubs face the Arizona Diamondbacks, whose starting pitcher will be Merrill Kelly.
-First pitch is at 2:20 PM ET.
+Ian Happ -- batting .237 with three doubles, a home run, six walks and seven RBI in his past 10 games -- will be in action for the Chicago Cubs versus the Arizona Diamondbacks, with Brandon Pfaadt on the mound, on September 10 at 2:20 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Diamondbacks.
+In his most recent game he had a one-hit performance (1-for-5) against the Diamondbacks.

 Ian Happ Game Info & Props vs. the Diamondbacks